1. Access to clean and adequate water is fundamental to life.

 6. Victoria’s water management strategies must be environmentally and economically sustainable.
 Their objectives must include the preservation or improvement of ecosystem health.

-7. Pricing regimes for all water uses should be structured to reflect scarcity, true delivery costs and to encourage efficient use, while ensuring that essential use to meet human needs is affordable for all.
+7. Pricing regimes for all water uses should be transparent and structured to reflect scarcity, true delivery costs and to encourage efficient use, while ensuring that essential use to meet human needs is affordable for all.

 The Ecological Health of River and Groundwater Systems

 1. A statutory framework which requires environmental outcomes to be met to protect water sources and their dependent ecosystems, consistent with the National Water Initiative, including a permanent prohibition on new large-scale dams on Victorian rivers.